jwelton/BreweryDB/README.md

 Run carthage update to build the framework and drag the built BreweryDB.framework into your Xcode project. (you also need to add a custom run script too, please see the Carthage instructions for details on this)

 ## Usage
-This interface within this library is designed to be simple and easy to use.
+The interface within this library is designed to be simple and easy to use.
 Below are examples of how to request beers and breweries using this service.

 Before attempting any requests, you need to set your API key (you will need to register on the [BreweryDB](https://www.brewerydb.com/) website to get this).
 You only need to set this once and its done as follows: